herval/cliobot/README.md

 ### /image

 Generates an image from a text prompt.
-Current implementation uses DALL-E 3.
+Built-in implementations: DALL-E 3.

 ### /describe [WIP]

 Describe an image using text.
-Current implementation uses GPT4V.
+Built-in implementations: OpenAI GPT4V.

 ### /transcribe

 Transcribes an audio file into text.
-Current implementation uses Whisper-1
+Built-in implementations: OpenAI Whisper-1

 ### /ask

-Ask a question to an AI agent.
+Ask a question to an LLM agent.
+This doesn't take any conversation context.
-Current implementation uses GPT-4 by default
+Built-in implementations: GPT-4 or any model supported by [Ollama](https://github.com/jmorganca/ollama) running in server mode.

+### /chat [WIP]

+Chat with an LLM agent, including a backlog of context

 ## Command syntax